-Most doctors regard infections of the male or female genital tract as a problem only if they cause overt symptoms (like blockage of the fallopian tubes, fever, pain, discharge etc.).
-But there is growing evidence that infection-induced inflammation can cause damage to sperm, as well as a uterine lining that is not hospitable for an embryo, leading to failed implantation or early miscarriage.
+Most doctors regard infections of the male and female genital tract problematic only if they cause overt symptoms (like blockage of the fallopian tubes, fever, pain, discharge etc.).
+There is growing evidence that infection-induced immune reaction can cause damage to the sperm and the endometrium creating an unfavourable microenvironment for the embryo.
+This subsequently can lead to failed implantation or early miscarriage.

-Antibiotic treatment can improve the uterine environment for implantation; as well as significantly improve sperm quality in men with poor sperm parameters (even where we have not been able to identify a specific infection), leading to higher pregnancy rates.
+Antibiotic treatment can improve the uterine microenvironment for implantation; as well as significantly improve sperm quality in men with poor sperm parameters (even where we have not been able to identify a specific infection), leading to improved pregnancy rates.

-Treating troublesome bacterial infections can reduce the risk and heartache of another failure; and in the case of donor treatment, helps to ensure that their efforts do not go to waste.
+Treating troublesome bacterial infections can reduce the risk and heartache of repeated treatment failures and in the case of donor treatments it ensures optimal conditions for implantation.

 We began testing for Chlamydia using a novel test on menstrual fluid (the blood, mucus and tissue that is shed during a period) at Locus Medicus lab in Athens.